adiletov/my-library/README.md

 Getting Started
-First, run the development server: npm run dev
+First, run the development server: npm run start
 # or
-yarn dev
+yarn start
 Open http://localhost:3000 with your browser to see the result.